StarCharge and Jardine Engineering Corporation signed an agreement for strategic cooperation on construction of charging network and microgrids

 News provided byStarCharge

-CHANGZHOU, China, Oct.
-28, 2025 /PRNewswire/ -- On October 21, StarCharge and Jardine Engineering Corporation (JEC) signed a Memorandum of Understanding for cooperation in the fields of charging network and microgrids.
+CHANGZHOU, China, Nov.
+4, 2025 /PRNewswire/ -- On October 21, StarCharge and the Jardine Engineering Corporation Limited (JEC), a premier engineering expert and a wholly owned subsidiary of the Jardine Matheson Group, signed a Memorandum of Understanding for cooperation in the fields of charging network and microgrids.

-The agreement was signed by Mr. Ethan Li, CEO of StarCharge, and Mr. Noky Wong, CEO of JEC, on behalf of both parties.
+The agreement was signed by Mr. Ethan Li, CEO of StarCharge, and Mr. Noky Wong, Chief Executive of JEC, on behalf of both parties.
 The signing ceremony was witnessed by Mrs. Echo Shao, Chairman of StarCharge, and Mr. Elton Chan, Chief Executive of Jardine Pacific.

 According to the memorandum, the two sides will collaborate in Hong Kong, Macao, and Southeast Asian markets across multiple areas, including the construction and operation of charging networks and microgrids, maintenance capability building, and establishment of funds.